andreasbm/readme/README.md

 ### Check broken links

 Add the `checkBrokenLinks` field to your `blueprint.json` and you'll be notified about all broken links in your README file.
 This check use [check-links](https://www.npmjs.com/package/check-links) to check links for aliveness.
-This library memoizes results, so on any given run each URL will only be pinged once; subsequent checks will be returned from the cache.

 ```json
 {